F-1 students are only permitted to engage in employment that has been authorized.

-Income earned in the United States, including assistantships, is usually subject to any federal, state, or local income regulations that apply.
+F-1 students are only eligible for a social security number if they have a job offer.
+Income earned in the United States is usually subject to any federal, state, or local income regulations that apply.
 Annual filing for taxes is mandated each year by April 15th.

-Please note that the MCC Cultural Awareness Resource Center staff does not provide tax advice and students should refer individual questions to a specialist in international taxation.
+Please note that the International Student Office staff does not provide tax advice and students should refer individual questions to a specialist in international taxation.

 For more tax information please refer to the Tax Information page on our website.